phpacker/phpacker/README.md

 PHPacker will look for a config file in the following order:

-1. Custom path specified via `--ini=path/to/file.json`
+1. Custom path specified via `--config=path/to/file.json`
-2. `phpacker.json` in the source directory
+2. `phpacker.json` in the source directory via `--src` option
 3. `phpacker.json` in the current working directory

 #### PHP INI Configuration

-PHPacker will look for configuration in the following order:
+Similarly PHPacker will look for ini configuration in the following order:

 1. Custom path specified via `--ini=path/to/file.ini`
+2. Path specified in discovered config file
-2. `phpacker.ini` in the source directory
+3. `phpacker.ini` in the source directory via `--src` option
-3. `phpacker.ini` in the current working directory
+4. `phpacker.ini` in the current working directory
-4. Interactive prompt if `--ini` is passed without a value
+5. Interactive prompt if `--ini` is passed without a value

 ### Custom PHP Builds